espressif/esp-idf-sbom/README.md

   handled for the listed CPEs and version ranges; the scan still lists it, marked as *excluded* with the given reason.

-The same list can be extended per repository and per revision by placing an `excluded_cves.yaml` file, in the same format, at the root of the scanned ESP-IDF tree.
-Its entries are merged into the global list for that scan only (`manifest check` and SBOM generation alike), and on a duplicate CVE ID the local entry wins.
-The file is read from the scanned tree, so it does not need to be the upstream esp-idf-sbom repository.
+The global list can be extended at two local levels by placing an `excluded_cves.yaml` file in the same format at the appropriate root directory.
+In both cases entries are merged into the global list for that scan only, and on a duplicate CVE ID the local entry wins.

+### ESP-IDF tree local exclusions

+Place `excluded_cves.yaml` at the root of the ESP-IDF tree to extend the exclusion list for both `manifest check` and SBOM generation (`create`).
+This is the right level for ESP-IDF maintainers: the file lives in the IDF tree itself, so the exclusion and the fix can ride on a release branch together.

-This is meant for cases where a CVE cannot be distinguished from an affected release by version alone.
+This is useful when a CVE cannot be distinguished from an affected release by version alone.
 A release branch keeps the version of the last released ESP-IDF until the next release is cut (for example `release/v6.0` still reports 6.0.1 even though 6.0.1 is out), and NVD lists exactly that version as affected.
 A version-scoped entry in the global file cannot tell the fixed branch apart from the genuinely affected release without also hiding the CVE for users still on that release.
-Because the repository-local file lives in the tree, the fix and the exclusion ride on the release branch together, while the affected release tag predates them and is still reported.

 ```yaml
 # <ESP-IDF root>/excluded_cves.yaml